2017 Northern Regional Meeting

 Location: Wausau, Wisconsin

-Plans are being made for the 2017 Northern Regional Meeting, scheduled for Tuesday through Thursday, May 2 to 4, at the Jefferson Street Inn in Wausau, Wisconsin.
+Plans are being finalized for the 2017 Northern Regional Meeting, scheduled for Tuesday through Thursday, May 2 to 4, at the Jefferson Street Inn in Wausau, Wisconsin.
 The program is being organized by NCASI staff with guidance from NCASI’s Northern Regional Committee.
 This year’s meeting will continue the tradition of sharing technical and regulatory information of interest to the forest products industry in this region.
 The program will include workshops, discussions of NCASI and industry technical and forest management studies, as well as important regulatory developments.
 Attendance by member company personnel and regulatory and university researchers concerned with these areas is encouraged.

 On Tuesday (May 2), two workshops will be offered.
 Beneficial Use of Forest Product Industry Manufacturing Residuals will be held from 1:00 to 5:00 pm.
 Workshop topics will include an overview of NCASI resources on beneficial use, successes and challenges in implementing beneficial use programs at the mill and corporate levels, mill experiences obtaining regulatory approval for beneficial use applications, and a live demonstration of NCASI’s new Practical Guide to Beneficial Use of Forest Products Residuals (GuBu).